kevinsadi/Links/README.md

 - [Variable Bitrate Neural Fields](https://nv-tlabs.github.io/vqad/) - use neural fields to compress geometry
 - [Terrain Synthesis from DEGs](https://faculty.cc.gatech.edu/~turk/my_papers/terrain_synth_tvcg.pdf) - Use Elevation Models to create terrain that follows a user's sketch
 - [StyleGAN](https://github.com/NVlabs/stylegan) - Change traditional GAN architecture to include intermediate latent space.
 Also style mixing.
-- [Prompt-to-Prompt Image Editing with Cross Attention Contro](https://arxiv.org/abs/2208.01626) - Change weights of words / add words / replace words in a prompt to edit generative images
+- [Prompt-to-Prompt Image Editing with Cross Attention Control](https://arxiv.org/abs/2208.01626) - Change weights of words / add words / replace words in a prompt to edit generative images
 - [Neural Codec Language Models are Zero-Shot Text to Speech Synthesizers (VALL-E)](https://valle-demo.github.io/) - Leverage Codec Intermediate space and lots of data to create very good TTS.
-Can replicate someone's voice or emotion with 3 seconds of input
+Can replicate someone's voice or emotion with 3 seconds of input.
+- [NeRF-VAE: A Geometry Aware 3D Scene Generative Model](https://arxiv.org/abs/2104.00587) - Use NeRFs to generate novel 3D scenes.
+Similar idea to autoencoders in general.
+- [Neural Discrete Representation Learning (VQ-VAE)](https://arxiv.org/abs/1711.00937) - Vector quantized Auto Encoders.
+The same idea as other continuous autoencoders, but the bottle neck is a quantized quassian distribution.
+Has solid results, and is used in DALL-E 1 and Muse.

 Transformers / Self Attention Based Methods
 - [Blog on transformers](https://peterbloem.nl/blog/transformers) - very good blog with code on transformers.